 Keeping motivated is essential if you’re to achieve your fitness goals.
 Think of new ways to motivate yourself such as music, visualisation or technology.
 Think about using Apps or websites to compete against yourself and other athletes.
 Buy a new soundtrack for your workout, or try a new workout class.
 Visualisation is also a good way to stay focused and imagine your success.
 Many elite athletes, such as Andy Murray and Jessica Ennis-Hill, use visualisation to help them prepare for their competitions.
 If it’s good enough for them, it’s good enough for you.

 7. Introduce measures to track improvements

 It seems obvious, but you need to track your improvements.
 There are many different ways to do this, but make sure you measure before, during and after your training programme.
 This will help you to evaluate how successful your training has been.
 You can measure muscle gain and fat loss.
-Good ways to test your fitness include races, or time trials at specific distances such as a mile or 5km.
-You could test how many reps of a particular exercise you can complete in a given time (we wrote about apps that can help you keep track of your fitness).
+Good ways to test your fitness include races, or time trials at specific distances such as a mile or 5km, or you could test how many reps of a particular exercise you can complete in a given time .

 So give these tips a go and let this year become the year you took your fitness to the next level.